 Shepherdstown Battlefield Special Resource Study/Environmental Assessment

-This special resources study will take place over the next two years in coordination with Antietam National Battlefield, Harpers Ferry National Historical Park, and Chesapeake and Ohio Canal National Historical Park.
-During this time, the study will assess public interest and support by providing opportunities for your comment.
+This special resources study has been taking place over the last two years in coordination with Antietam National Battlefield, Harpers Ferry National Historical Park, and Chesapeake and Ohio Canal National Historical Park.
+The study will also assess public interest and support by providing opportunities for your comment.
 Based on the Special Resource Study, the NPS will recommend to the Secretary of the Interior whether the battlefield meets the criteria for inclusion into the park system.
 The Secretary will forward the recommendation to Congress.

 When it becomes available, information about public meetings will be posted on this website and announced through local media outlets.
 Thank you for taking the time to learn about this study effort.